Homepage

 Christmas Clock

-Enjoy a refreshment in Byfords or another cafe
+Enjoy a refreshment in Byfords or one of the other excellent cafes or pubs in Holt

 Take a walk in Holt Country Park

-Visit in December to see the Christmas Lights
+Visit in December to see the town decked in pretty white fairy lights

-Holt is one of those MUST visit places, if you have never been, do make time during your stay in Norfolk.
+Holt is one of those MUST visit places - and if you have never been to Holt before, do make time to explore the town for yourself.
 It really is a shopping paradise with many small classy shops - a good time to visit is when the Christmas lights are switched on.
+Car parking can be a problem - the largest car-park is the one adjacent to Budgens.

 Hi, I think the Holt guided tour is a brilliant way to market the town and it really gives a flavour of what to expect when you visit.
 I am visiting with my husband and brother and sister in law in early December for the first time so was delighted to find you will have your Christmas Lights on.
 We are staying on a farm nearby and intend to tour the area, Holt is an absolute must and your guided tour has helped to cement that thought.
 I was a Town Centre Manager in Essex for 9 years so feel I have some experience to say, very well done!!
 Best regards for the future of your beautiful town, Lyn.